Behavioural-based safety questionnaire.

 c.
 A desire for achievement.

-13. The aim of behavior-based safety is to reduce the occurrence of at-risk behavior by modifying worker behavior through observation, feedback, and positive interventions.
+13. The aim of behaviour-based safety is to reduce the occurrence of at-risk behaviour by modifying worker behaviour through observation, feedback, and positive interventions.
 True or false?

 14. The three elements of the Safety Triad are: